Want the perfect workout program?Take Quiz

 The most important male hormone responsible for protein synthesis, testosterone, is synthesized from cholesterol.
 When you consume the whole egg, you are supplying extra cholesterol for the increased synthesization of testosterone.
 Assuming you're lifting properly, following progressive overload, and eating enough calories, this testosterone boost increases muscle protein synthesis, resulting in muscle mass.

 Combining this with its low calories (if cutting) and lower price (eggs are cheap!), including eggs in your diet is a super smart decision.
+We like using them to make a large batch of high protein French toast!

 Greek yogurt is one of our favorite muscle-building foods, especially when we need something quick.
+This makes it a great option for high protein lunches.

 The protein content will vary some among the different brands but on average, one cup of Greek yogurt will bring in 15 to 20 grams of protein.
 When comparing the total calories of Greek yogurt, you'll find the protein ratio is very high for natural foods at 40%.